ricorx7/adcpio/README.md

-# adcpio
+# ADCP.io
+ADCP.io
-ADCP.io  Communicate with ADCPs on the cloud.
+Communicate with ADCPs on the cloud.